 The pharmaceutical industry has been showing signs of recovery

 from one of the biggest patent cliffs in recent times.
-Major
+The last few

 ) Plavix and

-products alone represented branded sales worth more than $15
+represented branded sales worth more than $15 billion.

 However, the effect of the genericization of these products was